History of the Seattle Seahawks: Russell Wilson’s rookie year

 Their Wild Card game was played in Washington against the fourth-seeded Washington Redskins.
 Despite falling behind early in the first quarter by a score of 14–0, the Seahawks scored 24 unanswered points in the second and fourth quarters to win 24–14.
 It was their first road playoff win since 1983.
-They then travelled to Atlanta to play the Divisional playoff game against the top-seeded Atlanta Falcons.
+They then traveled to Atlanta to play the Divisional playoff game against the top-seeded Atlanta Falcons.
 Once again, the Seahawks found themselves down big early, taking a 20–0 deficit to the locker room at halftime.
 A frantic fourth-quarter comeback allowed them to take the lead 28–27 with less than a minute to go in the game, but the Falcons were able to mount a quick drive and score a field goal with under 10 seconds left, and the Seahawks lost by the score of 30–28.

 Highlights of the season include Russell Wilson starting all games for the Seahawks, becoming the first rookie quarterback since Jim Zorn in their inaugural season to do so.
 Wilson finished the year tying the record for touchdown passes by a rookie quarterback with 26, a record he shares with Peyton Manning.
 His three touchdown runs in the Week 15 game against the Bills was also a franchise record.
 Wilson received an invitation to the 2013 Pro Bowl, along with running back Marshawn Lynch, offensive tackle Russell Okung, center Max Unger, free safety Earl Thomas, and kick returner Leon Washington.